DeutscheBahnAG/components/README.md

 ### Available Tasks

-- `yarn storybook`: Run local server with the Storybook component library
 - `yarn build`: Transpiles component libraries to `./dist/[components-package-folder]` to be published via NPM
   - `yarn build:web`: Transpiles just the `@bahn-x/dbx-web` package to `./dist/web`.
   - `yarn build:web-extra`: Transpiles just the `@bahn-x/dbx-web-extra` package to `./dist/web-extra`.
   - `yarn build:icons`: Generates `@bahn-x/dbx-icons` from SVG sources.
 This _must_ run before any other script that requires the `@bahn-x/dbx-icons` package, as the javascript files do not exist before that.
-- `yarn build:storybook`: Build static production version of component library to `./build`
+- `yarn build:styleguidist`: Generate Styleguidist documentation to `./build`
 - `yarn build:sassdoc`: Generate SCSS documentation to `./build/sassdoc`
-- `yarn build:docs`: Lints and tests components and then builds Storybook and Sassdoc pages to `./build`
+- `yarn build:docs`: Lints and tests components and then builds Styleguidist and Sassdoc pages to `./build`
 - `yarn lint`: Lint JS & SCSS
 - `yarn lint:js`: Lint JS/TS code
 - `yarn lint:js:fix`: Auto-fix linting errors